eldoy/mngo/README.md

 # MNGO Evented MongoDB database client
 A thin layer on top of the native mongodb driver with support for events.
+Updates, inserts and deletes can be subsribed to for use with web sockets.
 Simplifies the API and connection handling too.
+Any changes returns the full document.

 ### INSTALL
 ```npm i mngo``` or ```yarn add mngo```